Connect with others who understand.

 Juvenile Myoclonic Epilepsy

-This type of epileptic seizure is also known as childhood epilepsy with centrotemporal spikes (CECTS).
-Benign rolandic epilepsy is named after the rolandic area of the brain, which controls movement.
-When CECTS occurs during sleep, it typically causes face twitching and can progress into a tonic-clonic seizure.
-These seizures may also be seen during daytime naps.
+Self-limited epilepsy with centrotemporal spikes (SeLECTS) is a childhood epilepsy.
+It used to be called benign rolandic epilepsy, named after the rolandic area of the brain, which controls movement.
+When SeLECTS happens during sleep, it typically causes face twitching and can progress into a tonic-clonic seizure.
+These seizures may also happen during daytime naps.

 Landau-Kleffner Syndrome

-Landau-Kleffner syndrome (LKS) causes seizures and difficulty with speech (aphasia).
+Landau-Kleffner syndrome (LKS) causes seizures and difficulty with speech.
 When people with LKS have nocturnal seizures, they typically have focal onset aware seizures (seizures only affecting one part of the brain), but these seizures can also progress to tonic-clonic seizures.

 Frontal Lobe Epilepsy

-Frontal lobe epilepsy is a type of seizure that commonly occurs during periods of non-rapid eye movement sleep.
+Frontal lobe epilepsy is a form of epilepsy that commonly happens during sleep.
 The seizures are usually brief and clustered (happening close together).
 Symptoms of frontal lobe seizures include uncontrolled muscle movement, such as jerky movements or rigid arms and legs.

 Symptoms of Nocturnal Seizures

-Even though a person is not typically aware of having nocturnal seizures, they can disrupt sleep patterns.
+Even though a person may not notice them, nocturnal seizures can disrupt sleep.
 Sleep deprivation can lead to feelings of exhaustion and may even trigger more daytime seizure activity.

-If you live or sleep alone, you might not know if you have experienced nocturnal seizures, but you may wake up to clues that something occurred during the night.
+If you live or sleep alone, you might not know if you’ve had nocturnal seizures, but you may wake up to clues that something happened during the night.
 These signs include:

 • Trouble concentrating